-Fortunately, technology makes possible numerous side hustles that you can do from the comfort of your couch or home office.
+Fortunately, technology makes numerous possible side hustles that you can do from the comfort of your couch or home office.
 Here are five that could be right for you.

 If you’d like a flexible side hustle that can pay pretty well, you might consider being a virtual assistant.
 A virtual assistant (VA) is just what it sounds like—it’s an assistant that works virtually from home.